Hey Bro, do you want to maximize your gains?

 Genetics: If someone has poor genetics and poor recovery, then a higher training frequency could make more sense for bodybuilding, than for powerlifting.

 Energy balance: In a caloric deficit, it can make sense to decrease the volume.
 However, training increases energy expenditure and can be considered as additional activity that makes it easier to lose weight.
 If you tolerate a high training frequency and volume, then I would rather keep it.
 This also allows you to keep your calorie intake higher.
 Higher activity is not only beneficial for increasing energy expenditure, but may also reduce the drop in resting metabolic rate resulting from adaptive thermogenesis in an energy deficit.
+Particularly during energy deficit it is important to consume enough protein to enhance recovery and prevent unnecessary muscle loss.

 Lifestyle: A stressful lifestyle, chronic sleep deprivation, alcohol consumption and eating too much junk are issues that have to be sorted out, no matter what your training frequency is.
 All of these factors reduce body’s ability to recover and are counter-productive for muscle and strength gains.